0Chuck0/IT_314_JOB_FICTION/README.md

 <br>
 Bhargav- Backend Registration Page, login Page, Jobseeker Home page, Comapny's all three page (newpost, jobpostlist and profile).
 <br>
-Dipak- Implemented seacrh functionality,login,forgot Password and register authentication and verification in Backend.
+Dipak- Implemented seacrh functionality,login,forgot Password and register authentication and verification in Backend and added tokens and cookies for user authentication and new folders structure backend 5.0.
 <br>
 Krushang- Apply for job functionality and created applicants Schema for database in mongodb_compass.
 <br>